leonardomso/33-js-concepts/README.md

 ## Introduction

 This repository was created with the intention of helping developers master their concepts in JavaScript.
 It is not a requirement, but a guide for future studies.
+It is based on an article written by [Stephen Curtis](https://twitter.com/stephenthecurt) and you can read it [here](https://medium.com/@stephenthecurt/33-fundamentals-every-javascript-developer-should-know-13dd720a90d1).
 Feel free to contribute.

 ---